 Nic Sampson is a comedian, actor, improviser and writer originally from New Zealand.

-Nic is one of the co-writers of BBC3/HBO Max’s Starstruck and previously was a core writer and performer on the New Zealand sketch series Funny Girls for TV3.
+Nic is one of the co-writers of BBC3/HBO Max’s Starstruck and is a writer on the Internationally Emmy Award-winning short series Inside.
+Previously, Nic was a core writer and performer on the New Zealand sketch series Funny Girls for TV3.
 In New Zealand, he was head writer for the weekly topical comedy show Jono and Ben.
 Nic is a co-creator of the sitcom Golden Boy and has written episodes of The Brokenwood Mysteries.

 Aside from his solo stand-up, Nic is a founding member of the acclaimed improvised comedy collective SNORT, who have been selling out weekly live shows since 2013 and recently had a TV version of the show air on New Zealand’s TV3.